 - A self-review of the Transportation Planning Process was conducted and a report was accepted by the Technical and Officials Committees regarding Certification that the Transportation Planning Process Complies with Applicable Federal Laws and Regulations.
 The MPO and NDOR endorsed the compliance evaluation report and certified that the Planning Process for the Lincoln metropolitan area in meeting the requirements of 23 CFR 450.334(a). - The federal Quadrennial TMA Certification Review of the Lincoln MPO was conducted by the FHWA and FTA in May of 2013.
 The Certification Review concluded there was full resolution of all previous corrective actions and no new corrective actions were cited.
-An Action Plan has been developed to address the thirteen programmatic recommendations.

 "In accordance with 23 CFR 450.334, the FHWA and FTA review team found that transportation planning activities in the Lincoln metropolitan area are being carried out in accordance with governing Federal regulations, policies, and procedures and jointly certified the transportation planning process in the Lincoln metropolitan area through September, 2017."

-- A. The MPO implemented an Action Plan to implement the actions necessary to ensure the Lincoln transportation planning process meets all applicable federal laws and regulations. - B. An annual report is also prepared based upon a self-review and evaluation process addressing the conformance of the Lincoln urban transportation planning process as it meets applicable federal laws and regulations.
-A report addressing Certification of the transportation planning process will be prepared and acted upon in conjunction with review of the Transportation Improvement Program.
+- A. The MPO implemented an Action Plan to implement the actions necessary to ensure the Lincoln transportation planning process meets all applicable federal laws and regulations. - B. An annual report is also prepared based upon a self-review and evaluation process addressing the conformance of the Lincoln urban transportation planning process as it meets applicable federal laws and regulations. - C. The federal Quadrennial TMA Certification Review of the Lincoln MPO is to be conducted by the FHWA and FTA in 2017. - D. A Federal Quadrennial TMA Certification Review Action Plan will be developed and implemented as needed